Bal Urja Rakshak Dal

 3) to explore how much time media are spending on environmental issues

-4) to know if people are interested in information on environment provided by the media
+4) to know if people are interested in information on the environment provided by the media

 5) to assess the importance of education in creating environmental awareness

-6) to find out if education in school is training an environmentally friendly behavior
+6) to find out if education in school is training environmentally friendly behaviour

-7) to figure out if the social environment of a person, e.g. its family, friends, neighbors and colleagues as well as the work of NGOs, is able to partially explain different levels of environmental awareness
+7) to figure out if the social environment of a person, e.g. its family, friends, neighbours and colleagues as well as the work of NGOs, can partially explain different levels of environmental awareness

 9) to assess the resulting level of environmental awareness in India

-10) to assess the actual level of environmental friendly behavior
+10) to determine the actual level of environmentally friendly behaviour

 Projects for future

 Computer learning is an engaging tool allowing children to experiment with creative programs at their own pace without additional pressure.
-Children can work exclusively from their own worlds without a teacher telling them what to do.
-Therefore, computer learning is excellent for children’s motivation and allows them to question deeply their subject matter.
-Also, the computer offers a creative variety of programs on different levels and so, computer learning is not entirely boring.
+Children can work exclusively from their worlds without a teacher telling them what to do.
+Therefore, computer learning is excellent for children’s motivation and allows them to question their subject matter deeply.
+Also, the computer offers a creative variety of programs on different levels, and so, computer learning is not entirely boring.

-From the moment children flick on the computer screen, they can learning Math by working out the answers through a competition match with the computer.
+From the moment children flick on the computer screen, they can be learning Math by working out the answers through a competitive match with the computer.
 This method of learning can be a lot more motivating and challenging than children doing Math exercises in the classroom and for homework.
 Computer learning is suitable for all levels and ages.
-It is an organized and well structured learning tool.
+It is an organised and well-structured learning tool.
 With the rapid pace of technological development, a computer is also a sophisticated learning tool.
-There are computers with touch-tone screens, computer that talk and sing, computers with three dimensional graphics, and so on.
-More and more emphasis is being placed on computer knowledge as a prerequisite for many jobs
+There are computers with touch-tone screens, a computer that talks and sing, computers with three-dimensional graphics, and so on.
+More and more emphasis is being placed on computer knowledge as a prerequisite for many jobs.